 This course is intended to give students hands on computer experience that focuses on the use of a computer as a tool for learning.
-Students will become aware of the “every day” use of computers through an in-depth analysis and exploration of computers in society.
+Students will become aware of the "every day" use of computers through an in-depth analysis and exploration of computers in society.
 The course will be structured to expose students to the basics of computers without getting into in-depth technical studies.
 Students will learn how to use a computer through exposure to various computer software applications, including effective research tools on the Internet.
-The major emphasis of this course is on the development of keyboarding skills.
-The course is designed to build student confidence in using a computer, while developing keyboarding skills at an early age and skills, which are reflective of common uses of computers in today’s society.
+The course is designed to build student confidence in using a computer, while developing keyboarding skills at an early age and skills, which are reflective of common uses of computers in today's society.

 Students will build their knowledge of spoken French through listening, speaking, reading and writing activities.
 The ability to speak and read French will prepare students for their role as engaged citizens in Canada's bilingual and multicultural communities.
 (Prerequisite: French 6)